jonifreeman/ajatusasana.fi/en/products.markdown

 personal life history, with the aim of  helping you find your own life rhythm.
 The number of sessions is determined according to individual needs.
 One session 149 € (incl.
 VAT).

-All services and products delivered in two languages: English and Finnish.
+All products delivered in two languages: English and Finnish.